manuelfdng-insight/ingenious-hr-demo/README.md

 - This application uses a predefined set of evaluation criteria configured in the API
 - The current implementation is designed to work with a specific revision ID in the FastAgent API
 - If you need to make changes to the criteria or use a different revision ID, update the values in your `.env` file
+- The "Clear Results" button allows you to analyze new CVs without restarting the application

+## Recent Improvements

+- **Smart Response Formatting**: Analysis results are now cleanly formatted rather than displaying raw JSON data
+- **Enhanced Score Visualization**: Multiple methods for extracting and displaying scores from AI analysis
+- **Reset Functionality**: Added ability to clear results and analyze new CVs without restarting
+- **Improved Error Handling**: Better feedback and recovery from API errors
+- **Enhanced UI**: More informative explanations and progress indicators